PowerShell/PowerShell/docs/KNOWNISSUES.md

 sessions.
 We believe this is likely an issue with `Console.ReadKey()` and are investigating.

+## Sessions

+PowerShell sessions do not work because of remoting requirements, so `New-PSSession` etc. crash.

 ## Unavailable cmdlets

 This project includes the CoreCLR versions of the `Commands.Management`,